nup-csai/risc-v-sim/MVP.md

 * Locating an entry point and running the program from there until the intepreter runs out of range
-* When the intepreter exists -- print machine state (all registers)
+* When the intepreter exits -- print machine state (all registers)

 ## Usage example